Subhashini Ali: Early life and education

-Political career
+Career

+Politics

 As a trade Unionist and leader of the All India Democratic Women's Association, she was once very influential in the politics of Kanpur where the Communist Party of India (CPI) held sway over trade unions and which elected CPI-supported S.M.
 Banerjee to Lok Sabha four times from 1957 to 1971.
 This influence of CPI helped her win the General elections of 1989 to the parliament and she defeated her nearest rival BJP candidate by 56,587 votes from Kanpur.
 The CPI influence waned after the emergency in 1977 and she lost the General elections of 1996 by 151,090 votes.
 She finished at the fifth place in the General elections of 2004 polling only 4558 votes (0.74%).
 She fought the General elections of 2014 from Barrackpore as a CPI(M) candidate but lost.

 She is currently a member of the Central Committee of the Communist Party of India (Marxist).
 She was inducted to the polit bureau (PB) of Communist Party of India (Marxist) in 2015 thereby becoming the second women member in PB after Brinda Karat.

+Ali published her translation of The Communist Manifesto by Karl Marx and Friedrich Engels into Hindi in 2019.

 Films

-Subhashini Ali designed period costumes for 1981 classic, Umrao Jaan, directed by her then-husband Muzaffar Ali.
+Subhashini Ali designed period costumes for the 1981 film Umrao Jaan, directed by her then-husband Muzaffar Ali.
 She also dabbles in amateur acting, and her first starring role was in Asoka in 2001, followed by an English feature, The Guru, in 2002, and was seen again in 2005, with her fellow party member, Brinda Karat in the film Amu.

-She inspired the film Anjuman (1986) directed by teetam pandee panree Muzaffar Ali with her struggles in Kanpur with the AIDWA.
+She inspired the film Anjuman (1986) directed by Muzaffar Ali.